Description

 Derivative control constant.

-The larger the value, the stronger the derivative control; the smaller the value, the weaker the derivative control.
+The larger the value, the stronger the derivative control.
+The smaller the value, the weaker the derivative control.

 Min output